NoroffFEU/development-platforms/svelte-case-study.md

 #### Context of the script.

-- If you are using typescript you can use the following at the top of your script file `<script lang="ts"></script>`
+- If you are using typescript you can use the following at the top of your script file:
+`<script lang="ts"></script>`

-- If your script should be a module you can use the following in the same way `<script lang="ts" context="module"></script>` this is the default so instead you can use the `<script context></script>` in the instance of referring to it as a module.
+- If your script should be a module you can use the following in the same way:
+`<script lang="ts" context="module"></script>`.
+This is the default, so instead you can use `<script context></script>` when referring to it as a module.

-- If your script should be a instance, you just switch out module for instance.
+- If your script should be a instance, you just switch out "module" for "instance".

-- If the script should be loaded asynchronously you can use async `<script async></script>` this can improve performance by allowing the script to load after the component has finished rendering.
+- If the script should be loaded asynchronously you can use `async`:
+`<script async></script>`.
+This can improve performance by allowing the script to load after the component has finished rendering.

-- if you want to debug you can use
+- if you want to debug you can use:
-`<script debug></script>` This attribute enables or disables debugging mode for the component.
-This is by default `"true"`
+`<script debug></script>`.
+This attribute enables or disables debugging mode for the component.
+This is set to `"true"`by default.

 #### Svelte Syntax

 Svelte application components are defined with `.svelte` files.
-Which are HTML files extended with templating syntax that is based on Javascript and is similar to JSX.
-You can use __layout.svelte to create a layout that will be on all the pages like header and navigation.
+Which are HTML files extended with templating syntax that is based on JavaScript and is similar to JSX.
+You can use `__layout.svelte` to create a layout that will be on all the pages, such as a header and navigation.

 ---
-`{@debug}` This tag offers an alternative to console.log(), if you want to console log / debug something in your code.
+`{@debug}` This tag offers an alternative to console.log(), it allows you to console log and debug your code in Svelte.

-Example:
+You can use this in place of `console.log()`.

+For example:
 ```js
 <script>
 	let user = {